OpenNebula/docs/source/advanced_components/ddc/usage.rst

 Deployment of a new provision is a 4 step process:

 - **Add**.
-OpenNebula provision objects (cluster, hosts, datastores, networks) are created, but disabled for general use.
+OpenNebula infrastructure objects (cluster, hosts, datastores, networks) are created, but disabled for general use.
 - :ref:`Provision <ddc_provision>`.
 Resources are allocated on the remote provider (e.g. use the provider's API to get clean new hosts).
 - :ref:`Configure <ddc_config>`.
 Resources are reconfigured for a particular use (e.g. install virtualization tools on new hosts).
 - **Enable**.
 Ready-to-use resources are enabled in OpenNebula.